Ali Moustafa Mosharafa: Social and political views

-He was the first to call for social reform and development based on scientific research.
-He was keen on disseminating public scientific awareness and wrote several articles and books for the public about science in simple forms.
-He, further, encouraged translations into Arabic.
-He contributed in writing the Arab scientific encyclopedia and books on the scientific heritage of the Arabs as well.
+Mosharafa was the first to call for social reform and development based on scientific research.
+Mosharafa wanted to promote public scientific awareness and wrote several articles and books on scientific topics intended to be accessible to a wider audience.
+He also encouraged the translation of scientific literature into Arabic, and contributed writing the Arab scientific encyclopedia and books on the scientific heritage of the Arabs.
 He was against the use of atomic energy in war and warned against the exploitation of science as a means of destruction.